THEFZNKHAN/next-portfolio/README.md

 # NEXT PORTFOLIO

-Welcome to my personal portfolio website, built using NextJS, TypeScript and Tailwind CSS.
-This website showcases my work, skills, and provides a way to connect with me.
+Welcome to my personal portfolio website, built using NextJS, TypeScript, and Tailwind CSS.
+This website showcases my work, and skills, and provides a way to connect with me.

 ## 🏠 Home
 ![home](https://github.com/THEFZNKHAN/next-portfolio/assets/124388165/60e96caf-2288-4472-afa7-60f2f9d718b4)